cms-opendata-analyses/HiggsExample20112012/README.md

     ### Running the example
     - In your `HiggsExample20112012/Level3` directory you should see the files `demoanalyzer_cfg_level3data.py` (data example) and `demoanalyzer_cfg_level3MC.py` (Higgs simulation example)
         ```
         # from HiggsExample20112012/HiggsDemoAnalyzer
         cd ../Level3
         ls
         ```
     - The data conditions when the CMS detector was of high enough quality is stored in files of the json format.
 You can download the 2012 validation file from [http://opendata.web.cern.ch/record/1002], in the same link there also are details on how the good-data selection is made.
-In this example has been copied to the repository, it is the file `datasets/Cert_190456-208686_8TeV_22Jan2013ReReco_Collisions12_JSON.txt`.
+In this example the file has already been copied to the repository, it is the file `datasets/Cert_190456-208686_8TeV_22Jan2013ReReco_Collisions12_JSON.txt`.

     - run the two analysis jobs (one on data, one on MC, the input files are already predefined)
         ```